mwiens91/tucker-simplepy/README.md

 # tucker-simplepy

-Contains helper functions for common operations when applying the Simplex algorithm to a Tucker tableau (as outlined in "Linear Programming and Its Applications" by James K. Strayer (1989)).
+Contains helper functions for common operations when applying the Simplex algorithm to a Tucker tableau, as outlined in "Linear Programming and Its Applications" by James K. Strayer (1989).

 Tucker tableaus are represented by NumPy matrices (and use 0-indexing by default unless you specify otherwise).
 All of these functions treat